dragotin/ocfm/README.md

-# elokab-files-manager
+# ownCloud File Manager

-A lightweight  file manager for Linux desktops built in Qt.
+A lightweight file manager for Linux desktops with ownCloud capabilities.

 ## An Unintended Fork

-Attention, this is a kind of fork from the [original project elokab-fm](https://github.com/zakariakov/elokab-files-manager).
+This is a kind of fork from the [original project elokab-fm](https://github.com/zakariakov/elokab-files-manager).

-It was tried to propose patches back via [pullrequest](https://github.com/zakariakov/elokab-files-manager/pull/1) but that was not answered so far.
+It was tried to propose patches back via [pullrequest](https://github.com/zakariakov/elokab-files-manager/pull/1) but reach out was never answered.

-I keep going to improve things here for the moment, especially with improvements for ownClouds Virtual Filesystem on Linux.
+We decided to copy the project and continue to improve it.
+Special attention is given to make it work with ownCloud, utilizing ownClouds virtual file system on the Linux desktop, and other ownCloud specific things.

 # مدير ملفات العقاب